Coast FIRE Calculator - Calculate when you can stop saving and coast to financial independence

 Coast FIRE vs FIRE vs Lean FIRE

 Understanding the difference between Coast FIRE, regular FIRE, and other FIRE variations helps you choose the right path.
 Many people ask "what is my FIRE number?" - it depends on which FIRE strategy you're pursuing.
+If you're also considering housing costs in your retirement planning, our rent affordability calculator can help you understand how much you can afford to spend on housing.

 Type Target Amount Timeline Lifestyle